KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 There is two main quality.
 One is Must-be Quality and another is Attractive Quality.
 Must-be quality in Japan is high because they require crash-free app as must-be quality in many cases.
 It is not attractive for them.

+I heard this must-be quality is more rigid than other countries...

 # diachronic quality in mobile app
+(なくすかもしれない) <= 新しい言葉が増えるので、さらっと流す説明以上になりそうならなくす

 Mobile app's environment changes frequently and OS version change every year.
 UI and design also change a few years cycle.
 Required quality by market also has changed.

 Recently, I sometimes address as diachronic quality like this movement.
 This name comes from linguistics.

-# Changes in Cookpad
+# How often cookpad app changes

 - release cycle: 2week ~ 1months
 - change ui / code

 In this period, Cookpad also has changed to catch up with the cycle.
-Release our app every two weeks or one month to challenge our service and UIs for the end users.
+Release our app every two weeks or one month to improve our service and UIs for the end users.
+Seldome, We change UI significantly.
 Recently, we change source code around 5,000 ~ 10,000 lines per release.

-# summary
+# Take a break

-Histories of Cookpad iOS app and its changes. diachronic quality in mobile.
+I talked histories of Cookpad iOS app and its changes, and diachronic quality to explain quality model which changes frequently.

 # Tasting tests😋

 I start talking UI Test what I've done for the environment.

-# History for UI Tests for Cookpad iOS App
+# Histories for UI Tests for Cookpad iOS App

 ![](images/history_for_ui_tests.png)

-This repository shows a growth of UI tests I implemented at Cookpad.
+This repository shows a growth of UI tests I and we've implemented at Cookpad.
 I've developed the environment since 2014.
-I've supported the changes with this kinds of UI tests.

-# Why have we implemented this UI tests?
+# Why have we implemented this UI tests?🤔

-# Re-Engineering

-Start tasting tests to re-engineering.
-Especially, I talk about how to step into re-write/refactor code.
+We knew our service need to develop continuously and we should evolve apps in the future.
+So, we should proceed re-engineering mobile apps.

 # Should we taste from?

 > Writing unit tests before refactoring is sometimes impossible and often pointless.

+This sentence is quoted from "Re-Engineering Legacy Software".
-According to the re-engineering, the quotation is described. it is true since we can't check behaviour without tests.
+It is true since we can't check behaviour without tests.

 The most of the developers may agree with re-write/refactor features without tests lead unexpected broken stuff.
-BTW, to make the target app testable, we should consider architecture for the app and other many things.
+In addition, if we make the target app testable, we should consider architecture for the app and other many things if target app isn't testable.

 On the other hand, without CI environment, it is difficult to iterate development cycle quickly without tests.

------ここまで-----

-# Basic strategy for Re-Engineering
+# Basic strategy

   (internal) sorce code => |app| <= (externl) users

-In this case, we approached to make the app testable from two aspects, internal and external.
+We approached to make the app testable from two aspects, internal and external.
 "Internal" means product source code side.
 "External" means end-user and GUI side.